bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 are default values.
 If you click on the :guilabel:`New` button, you can add new configurations.
 If you want to edit an existing configuration, click on the :guilabel:`Pencil` button.
-If you click on the button :guilabel:`More`, you have the possebility to reset a configuration or view the configuration file.
+If you click on the button :guilabel:`More`, you have the possibility to reset a configuration or view the configuration file.

 .. warning::
     Application configurations are not shown on this view.
 You can see defined